The 50 Best American Whiskeys and Bourbons You Can Buy Right Now

 The crafters of Texas’s first legal bourbon, launched in 2010, have Texas’s intense heat on their side.
 As well, the corn and red winter wheat in the mashbill is sourced from within the state and the distillery utilizes a rare sweet mash method of fermentation to create some incredibly flavorful bourbons.

 Drink: Balmorhea is a 115-proof Texas straight bourbon that’s double oaked: It spends four years in a new American white oak barrel, then another year to a different new American white oak barrel.
-A major award winner (the distillery estimates it’s taken home 40 award wins since 2019, ten of which were Gold or Double Gold medals), Balmorhea — named after a swimming hole south of Pecos, TX — is almost like fudge on the nose, with that cocoa sweetness carried through the palate (along with notes of cinnamon, honey, toasted oak and dark fruit).
+A major award winner (the distillery estimates it’s taken home 40 award wins since 2019, ten of which were Gold or Double Gold medals), Balmorhea — named after a nearby swimming hole — is almost like fudge on the nose, with that cocoa sweetness carried through the palate (along with notes of cinnamon, honey, toasted oak and dark fruit).

 MEET US AT YOUR INBOX.
 FIRST ROUND'S ON US.